There’s More Than Meets the Eye with the Plantain Herb

-I treasure the healing properties of plantain so much I’m actually growing it in a pot in my garden.
+I treasure the healing properties of the plantain herb so much I’m actually growing it in a pot in my garden.
 That may sound strange because most people can find it along roadsides, in meadows, and unfortunately to the dismay of some gardeners – their lawn.
+While many may consider this plant to be a weed, I’m here to tell you that the plantain herb has gotten a bad rap.
+Today we are going to go over what makes this inconspicuously plant a must in your garden.

 Get the Facts on Plantain: